-You can make as many game as you want using each of The Training Arcade™ games in your subscription.
+You can create as many games as you want with any of The Training Arcade® game mechanics in your subscription.

-Below is a list of multimedia file types that can be uploaded into The Training Arcade™
+Below is a list of multimedia file types that can be uploaded into The Training Arcade®

 - Image: JPEG or PNG